oyindonesia/external-api-docs/source/includes/_postman.md

 ## API Authorization

 * On the left hand side of your screen, navigate to the Collections tab.
-Select one of our API from our Payment Checkout Postman collection to test.
+Select one of our API from our Payment Link Postman collection to test.
 * The screenshot below uses Detail > Get Detail Payment/Invoice as an example
 * Open the “Headers” tab and add the following key-value pairs: **Content-Type** with **application/json**, **X-Oy-Username** with your **username** and **X-Api-Key** with your **API Key**